EE4032Project/OverPass/README.md

 ```

-8. On `Terminal 4`, we can play the role of a miner and listen to the
+7. Before we indicate the number of times to delegate, we need to have a miner to listen to the contract address.
+Therefore, on `Terminal 3`, we can simulate the role of a miner by running the `demo.py` file with the `miner` argument.
-   contracct deployed on `Terminal 2` using the following command.

 ```sh